 Jessamyn Perlus, Ph.D.

 Jessamyn joined Cornell Career Services in 2019 as the Manager of the Career Exploration Unit.
 In addition to student appointments and workshops, she runs the Career Services liaison program, programming committee, and professional development committee.

-Jessamyn earned Bachelors degrees in Psychology and in Spanish from the State University of New York at Geneseo (SUNY Geneseo).
-She took two gaps years to work as a research fellow in the Health Behavior Branch of the National Institute of Child Health and Human Development, focusing on adolescents and young adults.
+Jessamyn earned Bachelors degrees in Psychology and Spanish from the State University of New York at Geneseo (SUNY Geneseo).
+She took two gap years to work as a research fellow in the Health Behavior Branch of the National Institute of Child Health and Human Development (NICHD), focusing on adolescents and young adults.
 She completed her M.S. and Ph.D. from the Counseling Psychology program at the University of Illinois at Urbana-Champaign.
-She has worked in counseling centers, disability services and career services at the University of Illinois at Urbana-Champaign and Grand Valley State University.
+She has worked in counseling centers, disability services, and career services at the University of Illinois at Urbana-Champaign and Grand Valley State University.

 Liaisons: Counseling and Psych Services (CAPS), Skorton Center for Health Initiatives, Office of Undergraduate Biology (OUB), Health Professions Advising Center (HPAC), WRC, Sorority and Fraternity Life.

 Top 5 Strengths: Input, Analytical, Discipline, Individualization, Deliberative